ttyngai/ambassadorparrot/README.md

 ## **PARROT TRANSLATOR 🦜**

 Parrot Translator is a mobile friendly voice translation app designed to be intuitive and user-friendly.
 Perfect companion for travelling abroad.
-It uses voice recognition, Google cloud translation API as well as voice synthesis to allow for seamless voice to voice translation at your fingertips.
+It uses voice recognition, Google cloud translation API as well as voice synthesis speech to allow for seamless voice to voice translation, at your fingertips.

 **Please click this link to start the app:**
 https://parrot-translate.herokuapp.com